Iso Edge Domains: Compactification

 We define $S^n_{rat, \geq 0}$ to be the {\em rational closure} of $S^n_{>0}$, that is the positive semidefinite matrices whose kernel is defined by rational equations.
 A polyhedral decomposition of $S^n_{\geq 0}$ with cones $\sigma_{\alpha}$ is called $\GL_n(\ZZ)$-admissible (see \cite[II.4, Definition 4.10]{BookAMRT}) if \begin{enumerate} \item[(A1)] Each face of a $\sigma_{\alpha}$ is a $\sigma_{\beta}$. \item[(A2)] $\sigma_{\alpha} \cap \sigma_{\beta}$ is a common face of $\sigma_{\alpha}$ and $\sigma_{\beta}$. \item[(A3)] $\gamma \sigma_{\alpha}$ is a $\sigma_{\beta}$ for all $\gamma \in \GL_n(\ZZ)$. \item[(A4)] modulo $\GL_n(\ZZ)$ there are only a finite number of $\sigma_{\beta}$ \item[(A5)] $S^n_{rat, \geq 0} = \cup_{\alpha} (\sigma_{\alpha} \cap S^n_{rat, \geq 0})$ \end{enumerate}

 An admissible decomposition defines a compactification of the cone of principally polarized abelian varieties (see \cite[III.5, Theorem 5.2]{BookAMRT}).
 According to \cite[IV.2.
-Definition 2.1]{BookAMRT} an admissible decomposition defines a projective variety if there exists a function $\phi:S^n_{rat, \geq 0}$ such that: \begin{enumerate} \item[(B1)] $\phi$ is convex, piecewise-linear \item[(B2)] $\phi(A) > 0$ for $A\not= 0$ \item[(B3)] $\phi$ is linear on the $\sigma_{\alpha}$ and those are the maximal area in which they are linear. \item[(B4)] $\phi$ is integral on $\Sigma_{\ZZ}$ which in this case are the integral valued matrices. \end{enumerate}
+Definition 2.1]{BookAMRT} an admissible decomposition defines a projective variety if there exists a function $\phi:S^n_{rat, \geq 0}{\to\R}$ such that: \begin{enumerate} \item[(B1)] $\phi$ is convex, piecewise-linear \item[(B2)] $\phi(A) > 0$ for $A\not= 0$ \item[(B3)] $\phi$ is linear on {each $\sigma_{\alpha}$ and $\phi$ is not linear on any strict superset of any $\sigma_{\alpha}$.} \item[(B4)] $\phi$ is integral on $\Sigma_{\ZZ}$ which in this case are the integral valued matrices. \end{enumerate}

 \begin{lemma} Let $A$ be a quadratic form on $\R^n$.
 If for each coset $\alpha\in\Z^n/2\Z^n$ there is an $x_{\alpha}\in \alpha$ with $A[x_{\alpha}]=0$, then $A=0$. \end{lemma}

 \begin{proof} Assume for the sake of a contradiction that the claim is not true.
 This means that the vector space $N$ of all quadratic forms $A$ with $A[x_\alpha]=0$ for all $\alpha\in\Z^n/2\Z^n$ has positive dimension.
 Since $x_\alpha\in\Z^n$, the vector space $N$ must contain a nonzero quadratic form all of whose coefficients are rational numbers.
 After scaling appropriately, we obtain a quadratic form $A\in N$ all of whose coefficients are integers such that at least one coefficient is odd.
 Reducing modulo $2$ gives a quadratic form $Q$ on $\F_2^n$ with at least one nonzero coefficient which vanishes on all of $\F_2^n$.
 This cannot happen as $Q[\delta_i]=0$ for $i=1,\ldots,n$ forces the coefficient of $x_i^2$ to be zero and then $Q[\delta_i+\delta_j]=0$ forces the coefficient of $x_ix_j$ to be zero. \end{proof}